 CoSchedule offers a powerful calendar interface that can be used for several different purposes.
 In addition to scheduling your content, there are functions allowing you to break things down into more specific areas, as well as social media integration and analytics.
 CoSchedule makes it easy to plan and collaborate with a team.
-Plans start at \$30 per month.
+Plans for individuals start at \$20 per month and \$50 per month for small businesses.

-Google Calendar
+31 Google Calendar

-If your content creation team is pretty much just you, Google Calendar might be all you need.
+If your content creation team is pretty much just you, Google Calendar might be all you need (and it's free).
 The trick is to create a new calendar under your existing account so that things like business meetings and personal appointments aren't mixed up with your content schedule.